lamarios/sherdog-parser/README.md

 Java 8

-**If you're using openjdk 11, there's a but with SSL certificates and you'll need to add**
+**If you're using openjdk 11, there's a [https://bugs.openjdk.java.net/browse/JDK-8213202](bug) with SSL certificates and you'll need to add**

 ```
 -Dhttps.protocols=TLSv1,TLSv1.1,TLSv1.2